 Sedentary Work

-Sedentary work such as office work requires that you be able to lift 10 lbs., stand or walk for 2 hours in an 8-hour day and that you be able to sit for 6 hours in an 8-hour day.
+Sedentary work, such as office work, requires that you be able to lift 10 lbs., stand or walk for 2 hours in an 8-hour day, and sit for 6 hours in an 8-hour day.

 Light Work

-Light work such as housekeeping requires that you be able to lift 20 lbs., stand or walk for 6 hours in an 8-hour day and that you be able to sit for 2 hours in an 8-hour day.
+Light work such as housekeeping requires that you be able to lift 20 lbs., stand or walk for 6 hours in an 8-hour day, and sit for 2 hours in an 8-hour day.

 Medium Work

-Medium work such as patient care work requires that you be able to lift 50 lbs., stand or walk for 6 hours in an 8-hour day and that you be able to sit for 2 hours in an 8-hour day.
+Medium work, such as patient care work, requires that you be able to lift 50 lbs., stand or walk for 6 hours in an 8-hour day, and sit for 2 hours in an 8-hour day.

 Heavy Work

-Heavy work such as a skilled construction job requires that you be able to lift 100 lbs., stand or walk for 6 hours in an 8-hour day and that you be able to sit for 2 hours in an 8-hour day.
+Heavy work, such as a skilled construction job, requires that you be able to lift 100 lbs., stand or walk for 6 hours in an 8-hour day, and sit for 2 hours in an 8-hour day.

 Very Heavy Work

-Very heavy work such as an unskilled construction job requires that you be able to lift over 100 lbs., stand or walk for 6 hours in an 8-hour day and that you be able to sit for 2 hours in an 8-hour day.
+Very heavy work, such as an unskilled construction job, requires that you be able to lift over 100 lbs., stand or walk for 6 hours in an 8-hour day, and sit for 2 hours in an 8-hour day.

 Residual Functional Capacity Forms

-The SSA will determine your RFC based on the medical evidence submitted in support of your claim for disability benefits, such as office visit notes, surgical notes, or an RFC form.
+The SSA will determine your RFC based on the medical evidence submitted supporting your claim for disability benefits, such as office visit notes, surgical notes, or an RFC form.

-It is helpful if your treating provider provides a detailed assessment of your exertional limitations as well as your non-exertional limitations.
-We provide our clients with specific RFC forms that help to show what, if any, work duties you are able to physically perform.
+It is helpful if your treating provider thoroughly assesses your exertional and non-exertional limitations.
+We provide our clients with specific RFC forms that help show what work duties you can physically perform.

 Using the Grids to Determine If You Will Be Approved for Disability Benefits

-To see how the SSA would apply the Grid rules to your case, first find the table that addresses your RFC level, then find the row that describes your age group, educational level, and your past work experience.
+To see how the SSA would apply the Grid rules to your case, find the table that addresses your RFC level and the row that describes your age group, educational level, and past work experience.
 The final column in the table shows how the SSA will decide your claim based on these factors.
 Here are two tables from the SSA Grid rules:

 201.00 Maximum Sustained Work Capability Limited To Sedentary Work As A Result Of Severe Medically Determinable Impairment(s)

-Table No. 1 – Residual functional capacity: Maximum sustained work capability limited to sedentary work as a result of severe medically determinable impairment(s).
+Table No. 1 – Residual functional capacity: Maximum sustained work capability is limited to sedentary work due to severe medically determinable impairment(s).

 Rule | Age | Education | Previous work experience | Decision |